South East Asia

-- Regional Comprehensive Economic Partnership (RCEP) includes the 10 ASEAN countries and six countries including New Zealand that have FTAs with ASEAN: Australia, China, India, Japan and Korea
+We're also negotiating the Regional Comprehensive Economic Partnership (RCEP), which includes the 10 ASEAN countries and six countries including New Zealand that have FTAs with ASEAN: Australia, China, India, Japan and Korea.

-As well as country-specific support to indonesia, Myanmar and Timor-Leste, the New Zealand Aid Programme supports regional initiatives in the Greater Mekong Sub-region.
-These include the Mekong Institute, the United Nations Inter-Agency Project on Human Trafficking, and the Mekong River Commission (external link), and other ASEAN-led initiatives such as the ASEAN Humanitarian Assistance Centre.
+Our aid partnerships in Asia reflect New Zealand’s strengths in agriculture, education and disaster resilience.
+The New Zealand Aid Programme gives country-specific support to Indonesia, Myanmar and Timor-Leste, and supports regional initiatives in the Greater Mekong Sub-region.
+These include the Mekong Institute, the United Nations Inter-Agency Project on Human Trafficking, the Mekong River Commission (external link), and ASEAN-led initiatives such as the ASEAN Humanitarian Assistance Centre.

 |Malaysia, Kuala Lumpur||Malaysia and Brunei Darussalam|

 |Thailand, Bangkok||Thailand, Cambodia and Laos|